Workplace discrimination

 What is adverse action?

 Adverse action is unlawful if it is taken for a discriminatory reason.
-The FW Act describes a number of adverse actions.
+The FW Act describes several adverse actions.

 Adverse action taken by an employer includes doing, threatening, or organising any of the following: